ryandeussing/dev-log/2016-01-12-vue-guide-notes.md

 you can have ONE unnamed slot (the default) and MANY named slots.

-use named slots to put included content in specific places:
+use named slots to put included content in specific places, weaving componenets together.

 here's a `multi-insertion` component:
 ```